kadegray/statamic-country-and-region-fieldtypes/README.md

 ## How to Use

-You will notice that there are multiple Fieldtypes, this is to give you the most control over how you would like to store your data.
+You will notice that there are three Fieldtypes in this addon, this gives you the most control over how you would like to store country and/or region data.

 - Country Fieldtype
 - Region Fieldtype